 Title: UKCM Information Product Specification

-Abstract: UKCM services are generally used in conjunction with ENC (S-101) and routes (S-421) for aiding ships in safe passage through shallow waters.
-This S-129 UKCM Product Specification details the information typically provided by a UKCM service provider.
+Abstract: UKCM Services are generally used in conjunction with ENC (S-101) and route information for aiding ships in safe passage through shallow waters.
+S-421 Route Exchange Data Format, if available, is considered the preferred method for providing route information.
+This S-129 UKCM Product Specification details the information typically provided by a UKCM Service Provider.

 Content: A conformant data product contains features associated with UKCM.
 The specific content is defined by the Feature Catalogue and the Application Schema.